India to raise 454.71 billion rupees in telecoms sector fees

-The Indian government expects to raise 454.71 billion rupees (4.44 billion pounds) from the telecoms sector in fees, including proceeds from airwave auctions, during the current fiscal year, the government said in its budget presentation on Thursday.
+July 10 The Indian government expects to raise 454.71 billion rupees ($7.59 billion) from the telecoms sector in fees, including proceeds from airwave auctions, during the current fiscal year, the government said in its budget presentation on Thursday.

 The previous government had said in its interim budget in February that it aims to raise 389.54 billion rupees from the sector.